-Rainfall or snowmelt – During a rainy season in Indiana, IN, the soil around your home can get oversaturated.
+- Rainfall or Snowmelt: During a rainy season in Central Indiana, the soil around your home can get oversaturated.
 When this happens, hydrostatic pressure increases and pushes water into your basement through the porous concrete walls.
 The same thing can happen when there is a blizzard or large amounts of snow begin to melt.

-Issues with the sewer system – There are so many reasons why sewer pipes can malfunction.
+- Issues with the Sewer System: There are many reasons why sewer pipes can malfunction.
 If they are old and made of cast iron, they might be corroded and cracked.
 Things like tree roots can damage them or they can simply get clogged.
 This is why you should never flush things such as diapers and wipes, hair, feminine hygiene products, or cooking oils.

-Negative grade – Next time it rains, check where all that water ends up.
+- Negative Grade: The next time it rains, check where all that water ends up.
 If it pools around your home’s perimeter, you will need to regrade your yard.
 If you leave it like this, collecting water from your basement will be the least of your worries.
-Your foundation will become seriously damaged and you will be forced to invest in expensive repairs.
+Your foundation will become seriously damaged and you may need to invest in expensive repairs.

-Foundation cracks – If there are cracks in your foundation, water from the soil will easily enter your basement through them and cause a flood.
-To avoid this problem, you need to inspect your foundation for cracks now and then and call a contractor as soon as you notice them.
-Even if you live in a new house, you should do this since new homes are still settling which can cause cracks.
+- Foundation Cracks: If there are cracks in your foundation, water from the soil will easily enter your basement through them and cause a flood.
+To avoid this problem, you need to inspect your foundation for cracks now and then and call a repair professional as soon as you notice them.

 Preventing Future Basement Flooding